 The Hospitality Committee will also host members and all guests during World Series Week beginning at 7:00pm every night, with complimentary food and beverages for everyone.
-THE HOSPITALITY ROOM WILL BE OPEN FOR THE 2016 WORLD SERIES BEGNNING AUGUST 19TH AND CONTINUE TO BE OPEN UNTIL AUGUST 27TH!
-Please join us in watching games on our LLWSUAI Room on the 2nd Floof with large screen TVs and umpire friends. here is our menu:
+THE HOSPITALITY ROOM WILL BE OPEN FOR THE 2017 WORLD SERIES BEGNNING AUGUST 17TH AND CONTINUE TO BE OPEN UNTIL AUGUST 27TH!
+Please join us in watching games on our LLWSUAI Room on the 2nd Floof with large screen TVs and umpire friends.
+Here is our menu:

-August 19- Tossed Salad, Stuffed Chicken, mashed potatoes, green beans
+August 18- Tossed Salad, Meatloaf, mashed potatoes, corn

-August 21- Tossed Salad, Deli Buffet (Ham & Turkey) lettuce, tomato, onion, potato salad, tuna salad, fresh fruit
+August 20- Deli Buffet (Ham & Turkey) cheese, lettuce, tomato, onion, & potato salad

-August 24- Tossed Salad, Turkey, stuffing, mashed potatoes, corn
+August 25- Tossed Salad, Southern Fried Chicken, mashed potatoes, corn